vickyadri29/test-deall-jobs/README.md

 # Online Test - Web Frontend Engineer
 ## Deall Jobs

-### How to start it :
+### How we start it :

 - npm install
-- because the API can't access and fetch, so, I used extension Google Chrome called Allow CORS: Access-Control-Allow-Origin
+- because the API can't access and fetch, so I used Google Chrome extension called Allow CORS: Access-Control-Allow-Origin
 - npm run start